Wednesday, March 13, 2024

 John 6:51-58 (Year B August 14-20, with verse 51 discussed in the previous paragraph) continues the discourse of Jesus on the Bread of Life at the Passover.
 The use of the flesh imagery invites us to consider the sacramental nature of this text as a Johannine version of the Lord’s Supper.
 Its Eucharistic language seems clear.
 They are part of the Last Supper tradition.
 Implicit Eucharist themes in the previous segment become explicit here.
 The verses resist over spiritualizing the Eucharist.

 Beginning with verse 52, the Jews question how Jesus can give them his flesh to eat, but Jesus clarifies that they must eat the flesh and drink the blood of the Son of Man, all of which would be appalling, given the prohibition against the consumption of blood in Torah (Lev 17:10-14), if they are to have life.
+A lamb slaughtered as a sacrifice might end up as food for the family who brought the offering or the priests.
+Lamb and wine were the staples of Jewish meals in Jesus’ day.
+When we eat meat — although we seldom think about it — a death and sacrifice have occurred.
+The meat we eat and the wine we drink will, for at least a day or so, sustain us, keep us alive, make us strong, and carry us forward to another day.
+Jesus uses this physical reality to point to the spiritual reality of the Eucharist.
 Such eating and drinking, such true food and true drink, bring eternal life, and Jesus will raise such persons on the last day to their new, eschatological life, relating that life with the present life of the believer.
 The new eschatological life, eternal life, is life in the full sense, as here, in comparison with which earthly life is such only with reservations.[2]
 Beginning in verse 56, Christ delivers us from ourselves in order that we may find Christ within us.
 Our journey to Christ is a journey into the depths of our own reality and into the reality that is all around us.
 Finding God and finding our true self have an intimate connection.[3]
 Receiving the Eucharist has this effect because it brings about an intimate connection with Jesus.
 John now extends the sacramental doctrine.
 It is not the eating and drinking itself that is important, but the personal union with Jesus that it brings about.
 The sacramental link becomes a personal union.
 In this verse, we find for the first time in John what scholars call the immanence formula, expressing in a characteristic way the close union between Christians and Christ.
 By mentioning the immanence of the communicant in Christ and immediately afterwards the converse immanence of Christ in the communicant, this formula of reciprocal union indicates simply but impressively the uniqueness of the union.
 In the earthly and human sphere, there is no counterpart to such mutual permeation without surrender of personality.
 The remarkable simplicity and conciseness of the wording must have been the fruit of an extended period of meditation and reflection on this mystery of faith.
 The living Father has sent Jesus, and Jesus lives because of the Father, which is analogy with the affirmation that whoever eats on Jesus will live because of him.
 It offers a realistic view of participation in the Lord’s Supper.
 Through the meal, Jesus unites himself with its participants, they live through him, and he will give them eschatological life.
 He then affirms that this is the bread that came down from heaven, unlike the manna in the wilderness their ancestors ate and where they eventually died, but one who deeds on this bread will live forever.

 Do you wish to go away?
 At a time when John closes out the Galilean ministry of Jesus with the disbelief of many former followers, Jesus asks the question of the Twelve.
 “Lord, to whom can we go?”
 Peter asked the question.
 Yet, we could ask it as well.
 If we wish to go away, to whom are we going to go?
 Where will we go?
 What destination offers more hope than the place we are now?
 We may well need to sacrifice what we are for what we could become.
 What person offers answers that are more meaningful than those we get from Jesus?
 If we are not careful, we may simply be among those who accumulate spiritual peak experiences.
 We can become greedy.
 The more we get, the more we hunger for more.
 Our hunger, rather than yet another interesting and moving insight, may be a sign of our hunger for wholeness.
 Do we wish to go away?
 If we do, we should go.
 I find no record that Jesus tried to get them to stay.